← All Resources

 How Deductions Reduce Your Tax Bill

-If you are in the 22% marginal bracket, a $10,000 deduction saves you $2,200 in federal tax ($10,000 × 22%).
+In the 22% bracket, a $10,000 deduction saves you $2,200 in federal tax.
 The same $10,000 deduction for someone in the 35% bracket saves $3,500.
-Deductions are worth more to higher-bracket taxpayers — this is by design in a progressive system.
+Deductions are worth more to higher earners — that's just how the math works in a progressive system.

 Standard Deduction vs Itemizing